Style

 Biography

-Peter John Kay was born on 2 July 1973 in Farnworth, Bolton, the older of two brothers in a close-knit Irish Catholic family.
-His father was a labourer who died when Peter was in his teens, and his mother worked as a nurse.
-He attended Mount St Joseph School in Bolton and later studied media performance at the University of Salford, but his real education came from working as a cinema usher, mobile-phone salesman, waiter, and supermarket shelf-stacker while watching audiences laugh.
+Peter John Kay was born on 2 July 1973 in Farnworth, Lancashire, near Bolton, into a close-knit Irish Catholic family.
+His father Michael was an engineer who died shortly before Kay's career took off; his mother Deirdre, originally from County Tyrone, brought him up in the Irish Catholic faith.
+He attended Mount St Joseph School in Bolton and later studied media performance at the University of Salford, but his real education came from a string of ordinary jobs β including cinema, supermarket, petrol station, bingo hall and Manchester Arena jobs β while watching audiences laugh.

-He began performing stand-up in 1996 at local clubs in Manchester and the north-west, winning Channel 4's So You Think You're Funny? competition in 1997 and the Perrier Best Newcomer award at the Edinburgh Fringe in 1998.
+He began performing stand-up in 1996 at local clubs in Manchester and the north-west, winning Channel 4's So You Think You're Funny? in 1997 and being nominated for the Perrier Award at the Edinburgh Fringe in 1998.
 His breakthrough was instant: a portly, wide-eyed Bolton man who talked about family weddings, service stations, and the mystery of why people put the kettle on during a crisis.
 Within a few years he was filling arenas and releasing live DVDs that sold in the millions.

 Kay's television work became its own universe.
-That Peter Kay Thing (2000) introduced his gallery of northern characters, but Phoenix Nights (2001–2002) made him a national institution as Brian Potter, the hapless, wheelchair-bound owner of the Phoenix Club.
+That Peter Kay Thing (1999) introduced his gallery of northern characters, but Phoenix Nights (2001β2002) made him a national institution as Brian Potter, the hapless, wheelchair-bound owner of the Phoenix Club.
 Max and Paddy's Road to Nowhere (2004), Britain's Got the Pop Factor...
-(2008), and Peter Kay's Car Share (2015–2018) showed the same instinct: take ordinary people, give them dignity, and find the ridiculous in the everyday.
-His catchphrases — 'garlic bread?!', 'top bombing' — entered the language.
+(2008), and Peter Kay's Car Share (2015β2018) showed the same instinct: take ordinary people, give them dignity, and find the ridiculous in the everyday.
+His catchphrases β 'garlic bread?!', 'top bombing' β entered the language.

-After a long break from the spotlight, Kay returned to live performance in 2021 for charity events, and announced a major comeback tour in 2022–2023.
+After a long break from the spotlight, Kay returned to live performance in 2021 for charity events, and announced a major comeback tour beginning in 2022, later extended through 2026.
 Married to his wife Susan with a son, Charlie, he remains one of Britain's most successful live acts of all time, holding the record for the biggest-selling comedy tour.
 He has done it without ever leaving Bolton behind: the accent, the family, and the sense that the best comedy is simply people being themselves.

 Comedy Style